leancloud/lean-cli/README.md

 The homebrew guys will update the home brew [formula](https://github.com/Homebrew/homebrew-core/blob/master/Formula/lean-cli.rb).
 If not, or we are in a hurry, just make a pull request to them.

-Update the [pack-scaffold](https://github.com/leancloud/pack-scaffold/) repo to update the latest release version (after homebrew formula has been updated).
-CLI will check update from here.
+<del>Update the [pack-scaffold](https://github.com/leancloud/pack-scaffold/) repo to update the latest release version (after homebrew formula has been updated).
+CLI will check update from here.</del>

+[Releases](https://releases.leanapp.cn) will fetch from GitHub automatically.
+If not, or we are in a hurry, just execute cloud function `updateRepo` with argument `{"repo": "leancloud/lean-cli"}` to update.